gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This specification introduces a new set of error causes that are to be used when SCTP endpoint detects a faulty condition.
-The special case is when the error is detected by the protection engine that may provide additional information.
+The special case is when the error is detected by the DTLS 1.3 Protection that may provide additional information.

 ## Mandatory Protected Association Parameter Missing {#enoprotected}

-When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the Protected Association parameter towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
-The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see
+When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the DTLS 1.3 Chunk Protected Association or other protection solutions towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Missing Mandatory Parameter error.
+The ERROR chunk will contain the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}} Section 3.3.10.7) and the protected association parameter identifier
-{{RFC9260}} Section 3.3.10.7) and the protected association parameter identifier {{protectedassoc-parameter}} in the missing param Information field.
+{{protectedassoc-parameter}} in the missing param Information field.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3